-This scholarship eliminates the loan and work-study obligations of a need-based financial aid package for all four years, and provides a $500.00 book and supply allowance for the first year.
+This scholarship eliminates the loan and work-study obligations of a need-based financial aid package for all four years, and it also provides a $500 book and supply allowance for each student’s first academic year.

 KEEP Scholars must participate in the KEEP Summer Experience, an academic and co-curricular program, the summer before their first year.
 The program includes two summer courses (for a total 0.5 units of credit) that establish best practices and habits for critical thinking, with a focus on analytical writing, data analysis, as well as visual and oral presentation.
 It also provides networking opportunities with campus officials in charge of internships, research experiences, off-campus study, assistant teaching, and campus employment.
 On-campus housing is provided and each Scholar receives a $1,000 stipend upon successful completion.

 - Summer courses.
 "Analytical Writing" and "Seeing with Data" are taught by dedicated and renowned College faculty members, and are designed to prepare students to fully and successfully address the challenges most students face in transitioning from high school to college-level courses.

 - Kenyon course credit of 0.5 units and early faculty advising.
 Upon completion of both courses, KEEP Scholars earn 0.5 units of credit.
 These units count toward the 4 units of the first-year course load and the 16 units needed for graduation.
 KEEP Scholars also have the benefit of early academic advising provided by KEEP faculty members.